richardlaugesen/richardlaugesen/_posts/2017-09-11-kids-with-high-temperatures.md

 - High core temperature does not cause seizures or brain damage
 - Ibuprofen should be fine with a Factor VIII level around 40, but not 14
 - It's common for kids to get secondary bacterial infections after a viral infection but hard to diagnose
-- Streptococcal Pharyngitis (strep throat) can kill a child in a few days if not treated
+- [Scarlet Fever](https://en.wikipedia.org/wiki/Scarlet_fever) is caused by an infection of [group A Streptoccoccus](https://en.wikipedia.org/wiki/Streptococcus_pyogenes) and can kill a child in a few days if not treated, it was the leading cause of death in the early 20th Century
-- An effective treatment for strep throat is the antibiotic [Phenoxymethylpenicillin](https://en.wikipedia.org/wiki/Phenoxymethylpenicillin), first used in 1948
+- An effective treatment for a strep infection is the antibiotic [Phenoxymethylpenicillin](https://en.wikipedia.org/wiki/Phenoxymethylpenicillin), first used in 1948
 - Phenoxymethylpenicillin is a narrow-spectrum antibiotic and therefore does not disrupt gut-flora as much (less active on [gram negative bacteria](https://en.wikipedia.org/wiki/Gram-negative_bacteria))

 Want to know what is terrifying?
 A 5 year old with a temperature approaching 40 degrees for a week.

 I'm grateful we have a good family doctor.

+Update: She is feeling much better on day 3 of antibiotics